What is galaxy ward?

 All inpatient wards in the hospital are subject to infection control guidelines.
 These are in place to keep your child safe.
 Please let us know if your child has had an infectious illness or has been in contact with somebody who has.

 To help maintain cleanliness, please also keep your child’s bed space or cubicle tidy.
+Please make sure their bedside table is kept clear at mealtimes.

 If your child is being cared for in a side room, please speak to your nurse about any additional requirements, such as always keeping your child in the cubicle if they need to remain isolated.
-Cubicles within the ward are only for children who are immunocompromised or have an active infection.
-Unfortunately, we are unable to offer private cubicles.

 Who can visit my child on the ward?

-Unfortunately, we cannot allow children or siblings under the age of 18 years to visit.
 One bed is provided for the parent or carer that wishes to stay overnight.
 There is also a parents’ room where you can prepare hot drinks and food throughout your stay.
+Parent beds must be put away by 9am to allow the domestic staff to clean and the ward is ready for the ward round.

-If you have any questions about visiting, speak to a member of the nursing staff.
+Further information on patient visiting can be found on our website.
+If you have any questions about visiting, please speak to a member of the nursing staff.

-What happens on a ward round?
+What happens on the ward round?

 When are mealtimes on the ward?